heron-solver/heron/README.md

 **Heron** [1] is a solver for the [Tagged Events Specification Language (TESL)](http://wwwdi.supelec.fr/software/TESL/), a declarative language for specifying synchronization of discrete events for simulation [2].
 This prototype provides:

  1. Definition of TESL specifications for causality and time scale between events.
- 2. Simulation by exhaustive or partial generation of execution traces.
+ 2. Simulation by [sound and complete](https://github.com/heron-solver/hygge) generation of execution traces.
  3. Scenario testing.